Winter Brain Fog Is Real. Here’s How to Beat It

-The flip side: Cognitive performance declines during winter and early spring, with study participants functioning as if they were four years older, compared with cognitive performance during summer.
+The flip side: Cognitive performance declines during winter and early spring.
+Study participants functioned as if they were four years older, compared with cognitive performance during summer.

 But sweater weather doesn’t have to be synonymous with slower cognition.
 Here are seven ways you can help yourself beat brain fog and stay sharp in every season.